elamrobert443/alternating-led-heart-pcb/README.md

 The PCB was designed in KiCad and manufactured through JLCPCB.
 Component selection included evaluating substitutions to reduce cost while maintaining functionality.

 The circuit uses a 555 timer to generate a square wave.
-A BJT inverter creates the complementary signal needed to alternate between the two LED arrays.
+A BJT inverter creates the complementary signal needed to alternate between the two LED banks.